 Most people think that this type of content has to have an elaborate organizational pattern to it.
 But that’s just not true of the most effective speech outlines.
-Persuasive speech is not about impressing others with a fancy rubric, it’s about convincing them of a different possibility for their lives.
-And it’s something you can do in four simple parts.
+Persuasive speech is about convincing them of a different possibility for their lives, and it’s something you can do in three simple parts.

-Below is a 4-part framework that you could put together for your topic in 5 minutes.
+Below is a 3-part framework that you could put together for your topic in 5 minutes.

 Part 1: Establish a problem they care about solving

 One of the biggest mistakes public speakers make when trying to convince others of something is that they delve right into their solution.
 But this is just going to make people cross their arms even tighter.
 They have their perspective because they’ve had a lifetime of experiences convincing them that they’re right.